Embedded System Design: Challenges of Hardware and Software Development

 Software optimization plays a huge role in embedded system design as we are always limited in resources.
 Programmers can make software fast but memory-intensive or vice-versa – memory-friendly but slow.
 Modern compilers offer many types of optimizations so that developers can find a balance between these extremes.

-A typical application can be tested on a computer, but embedded software is designed for devices and equipment.
-So, developers need a fully featured test station or even field trials.
+A typical application can be tested on a computer, but testing and validating embedded systems requires a fully featured test station or even field trials.
 QA specialists have to be very resourceful.For example, when working on the aircraft towing system, the team had to test the distance-measuring module somehow.
 Our QA specialist designed and created a special stand with a 3D printer.
 The module was fixed on the stand, while the stand was attached to the hood of a car with a magnet.

 Sometimes we need to develop software for a device that we don’t have – for example, if it’s too heavy to transport or when we design a PCB for a larger system.
 This makes testing even more difficult.